jpcastro087/Quarkus-rest-non-reactive-clientrest-reactive/README.md

 # Quarkus Financial

-This project provides a simple API to store and retrieve stock price data.
+This project made with Quarkus and OpenJdk21, provides a simple API to store and retrieve stock price data.
 It allows users to store stock prices by symbol and retrieve a list of stored stock data.

 ### System Requirements

 - Requires <b>JDK 21</b> installed in your OS to compile.
-- Requires <b>Maven installed</b> installed in your OS to compile.
+- Requires <b>Maven installed</b> in your OS to compile.
-- Requires <b>Docker installed</b> on your operating system.
+- Requires <b>Docker installed</b> and working in your operating system.

 ### Downloading the Project